davidosomething/dotfiles/README.md

 #### Recommended steps

 - Create XDG child directories (run `bootstrap/xdg`).
-The base directories are probably already initialized by `/etc/xdg/autostart/user-dirs-update-gtk.desktop`.
+The X Desktop will export them in `/etc/xdg/autostart/user-dirs-update-gtk.desktop`.
 - Install and use [Fira (Fura) Mono for Powerline] font (install to `${XDG_DATA_HOME}/fonts` on \*nix)
 - Install ZSH and set it as the default (ensure its presence in